VLAN Hopping on Cisco Voice-enabled Switch Ports

 DVD to XviD Encoding with Mencoder

-Posted by gmendoza on February 19, 2010 under Tech Tips | Read the First Comment
+Posted by admin on September 19, 2012 under Tech Tips | Be the First to Comment

 If you would like to copy a DVD to an XviD video file using Linux, doing so from the command line offers a number of flexibility benefits over many graphical tools.
 Two fantastic tools for the job are lsdvd and mencoder.
 I like lsdvd because it provides a great deal of information in an easy to read format, and mencoder is just a phenomenal tool for multimedia encoding.

 There are some pre-requisite applications you need in order to follow along.
-Be sure to install mplayer, mencoder, lsdvd, lame, and if your DVD’s are encrypted, the libdvdcss2 libraries.
+Be sure to install mplayermencoderlsdvdlame, and if your DVD’s are encrypted, the libdvdcss2 libraries.
 If using Ubuntu, Debian, etc, then all are available in the repositories, except libdvdcss2 which is available in the Medibuntu repositories.

 Quick XviD Encoding Examples (For the Impatient)